 The Bank's financial condition and results of operations could be affected by market risks that are outside its control, including, without limitation, volatility in interest rates, prices of securities and foreign exchange rates.
 Fluctuations in interest rates could adversely affect the Bank's financial condition and results of operations in a number of different ways.
 In particular, an increase in interest rates generally may decrease the value of the Bank's fixed-rate loans and the debt securities in its investment securities portfolio and may raise the Bank's funding costs.
-As a result, the Bank may experience a reduction in its net interest income.
-See note D3.3 to the 2016 financial statements of the Bank which illustrates it's interest rate sensitivity and also "Risk Management-Market risk-Interest rate risk".
-Interest rates are sensitive to many factors beyond the Bank's control, including the policies of central banks, such as the CBO and the U.S. Federal Reserve, political factors and domestic and international economic conditions.
+As a result, the Bank may experience a reduction in its net interest income interest rates are sensitive to many factors beyond the Bank's control, including the policies of central banks, such as the CBO and the U.S. Federal Reserve, political factors and domestic and international economic conditions.

 The Bank's financial condition and results of operations may also be affected by changes in the market value of its investment securities portfolio.
 The Bank earns interest income on the debt securities comprised in the portfolio.
 It also realises gains and losses on the sale of securities and records unrealised gains and losses resulting from the fair valuation of the securities at each balance sheet date in its statement of comprehensive income.
 The level of the Bank's income from its investment securities depends on numerous factors beyond the Bank's control, such as overall market trading activity, interest rate levels, fluctuations in currency exchange rates and general market volatility.
-In addition, the fair value of the Bank's fixed rate investment securities changes in interest and currency exchange rates.
+In addition, the fair value of the Bank's fixed rate investment securities changes in response to perceived changes in the credit quality of the issuers of the securities as well as changes in interest and currency exchange rates.
 For example, in an increasing interest rate environment the fair values of the Bank's fixed rate investment securities are likely to decline which could expose the Bank to fair valuation losses or losses on the sale of such securities.
 Similarly, a decline in the credit quality of any of the issuers of the debt securities held by the Bank could result in the Bank making impairments or write-offs in respect of those securities.